WWE News: Triple H Speaks On Possibly Counter-Programming AEW With NXT On Wednesday Nights

 Once AEW revealed the date of their first TV show on TNT, the rumors brought about talk that WWE would want to “counter-program” them with NXT.
 Obviously, that news has made its way to the higher-ups and they have something to say about it.

-On Thursday afternoon, WWE COO Triple H spoke on a media call which was detailed by Wrestling Inc. and he touched on many different topics.
+On Thursday afternoon, WWE COO Triple H spoke on a media call which was detailed by Wrestling Inc., and he touched on many different topics.
 While he didn’t exactly name-drop All Elite Wrestling, it was obvious who he was talking about in his comments to the media.

 One thing that Triple H wanted the world to truly know is that if anyone is counter-programming anyone, it’s AEW doing it to NXT.